Skip to main content Skip to main navigation Skip to search

 Overview

-This project will use a participatory foresight approach to explore potential challenges and opportunities for animal health in the future.
+This project used a participatory foresight approach to explore potential challenges and opportunities for animal health in the next 10-15 years.

-It aims to support industry and government decision-makers in envisioning preferable futures and determining how Australia may need to adapt as part of a future-ready approach.
+It aimed to support industry and government decision-makers in envisioning preferable futures and determining how Australia may need to adapt as part of a future-ready approach.

 Project Lead: Department of Agriculture, Fisheries and Forestry